arurans/Arduino/readme.md

 Code for reading local temperature and humidity from a DHT11 sensor and logging data on ThingSpeak, in addition to displaying on OLED screen.

 Look at picture folder to see results.

+Display ThingSpeak plots on mobile with "ThingView Free" app.

 **TODO:**